Anaerobic digestion: Substrate composition

 Substrate composition is a major factor in determining the methane yield and methane production rates from the digestion of biomass.
-Techniques to determine the compositional characteristics of the feedstock are available, while parameters such as solids, elemental, and organic analyses are important for digester design and operation.
+Techniques to determine the compositional characteristics of the feedstock are available, while parameters such as solids and elemental and organic analyses are important for digester design and operation.
 Methane yield can be estimated from the elemental composition of substrate along with an estimate of its degradability (the fraction of the substrate that is converted to biogas in a reactor).
 In order to predict biogas composition (the relative fractions of methane and carbon dioxide) it is necessary to estimate carbon dioxide partitioning between the aqueous and gas phases, which requires additional information (reactor temperature, pH, and substrate composition) and a chemical speciation model.
 Direct measurements of biomethanation potential are also made using gas evolution or more recent gravimetric assays.

 Applications

 Schematic of an anaerobic digester as part of a sanitation system.
 It produces a digested slurry (digestate) that can be used as a fertilizer, and biogas that can be used for energy.

 Using anaerobic digestion technologies can help to reduce the emission of greenhouse gases in a number of key ways: